 Using a de-icer is one of the quickest and most effective methods to deal with this issue.
 Keeping a small pond from frozen over can help in keeping your fish alive by keeping an open space around your shoreline.

-How NOT To Scare Fish
+How Not To Scare Fish

 Now that we’ve spoken about how to get their attention, let’s make sure we don’t scare them away.

-Make sure you don’t have anything stinky on your fingers that the fish won’t enjoy when it came to scent.
+Make sure you don’t have anything stinky on your fingers that the fishing rods won’t enjoy when it came to scent.
 Inexperienced anglers make the most frequent blunder of dousing their bait with sun cream.
 The fish will be able to detect the sun cream and reject your bait since they realize it’s a strange substance.
 So make sure your hands are clean and free of odors before handling your fishing gear.

 If you’re strolling across the water while fishing, keep your voice down.
 Keep your steps light and cautious so the fish won’t notice any disturbances.